Application | GRE, IELTS or TOEFL | Graduate Degree Programs | Funding

 Is it OK to send copies of awards, papers or extra letters of recommendation to supplement my application?

 No. Due to the volume of applications submitted to the Chemical Engineering Department, we must discourage you from sending in copies of awards, journal articles and other extraneous documents.
-You may only submit the required materials.
+Anything beyond the required materials will not be reviewed by the committee.

 May I apply to other departments or programs outside of the Chemical Engineering department?